ketzx/Building-a-Processor-with-Verilog-HDL-from-Scratch/README.md

 The code’s State Machine encompasses Instruction Fetching, Decoding and Execution, a brief delay for preparation of the next instruction, and a state for checking a Halt Condition

-the design code and the testbench code are present in folder *processor designing.srcs* and further in sim_
+the design code and the testbench code are present in folder *processor designing.srcs* and further in sim_1/new and source_1/new.